smartdevicelink/sdl_hmi_integration_guidelines/docs/Buttons/SubscribeButton/index.md

 ### Response

-!!! must
+!!!
+MUST
 1. Check whether the button subscription can be performed for requested `buttonName`.
 2. Respond to SDL within DefaultTimeout period after successful button subscription.
 !!!

 #### Parameters
 This RPC has no additional parameter requirements.

 ### Sequence Diagrams

 |||
 [SubscribeButton](./assets/SubscribeButton.png)
 |||